 The Sanders Prize in Metaphysics is administered by Dean Zimmerman, Professor of Philosophy at Rutgers University and co-editor of Oxford Studies in Metaphysics.

-Submissions closed January 31st, 2017.
+Submissions are due January 31st, 2020.

 Current Competition Details

 The Marc Sanders Prize in Metaphysics is a biennial essay competition open to scholars who are within fifteen (15) years of receiving a Ph.D. or students who are currently enrolled in a graduate program.
 Independent scholars may also be eligible and should direct inquiries to Dean Zimmerman at firstname.lastname@example.org.

 The award for the prizewinning essay is $5,000 and winning essays will be published in Oxford Studies in Metaphysics.